 Craving a more thorough clean?
 Fill your sink with warm water plus a few drops of dish soap.
 Remove your fixtures, leave to soak for a few minutes, then rinse and dry.
 Be sure to dry them completely with paper towels before putting them back in their place.

-I’m not going to lie—it wasn’t until recently that I started thinking long and hard about how working out 3-4 times a week means I’m sweating on my yoga mat… a lot.
-Similar to your throw blankets, this is something you should be doing on a more regular basis than your spring cleaning alone.
-While a multipurpose spray and wipedown with paper towels is a quick, surefire way to get a good clean, you can also DIY a dedicated yoga mat cleaner.
+I won’t lie—it wasn’t until recently that I started thinking long and hard about how working out 3-4 times a week means I’m sweating on my yoga mat… a lot.
+Like your throw blankets, this is something you should be doing on a more regular basis than your spring cleaning alone.
+While a multipurpose spray and a wipe-down with paper towels is a quick, surefire way to get a good clean, you can also DIY a dedicated yoga mat cleaner.

 If you’re using a manual toothbrush, your dedicated dish where you throw your brush is likely hiding a lot of residue.
 And while I’ll spare you the dirty details, residue often means bacteria, viruses, and coliforms (Salmonella and E. coli) are hiding as well.
 Suds up a sponge with dish soap and rinse your toothbrush holder well in the sink.
 For a deeper clean, run it through the dishwasher.

 Last, but definitely not least.
 While visually, you’ll notice all the hair that gathers on your brush, there’s also product residue, dust mites (gross, I know), dead skin cells, and oils that build up from repeated use.
 In a sink filled with warm water, mix together a few drops of shampoo or dish soap.
 Place your hairbrush(es) in the sink and use your hands to swish them about until they get sudsy.
 Soak for five minutes and rinse until all the soap is gone.
 Spread a towel on the counter and allow your brushes to dry completely.